 Accepting Museum:

 Address:

 Tel:

 Site Name:

 ACCESSION NO: Unique Identifier:

 The Depositor/ Excavating Unit:

 Address:

 Tel:

 On behalf of the Depositor (named above) I confirm copassociated with the site named.
 I grant the Museum (and publish these works individually or collectively in a the Museum.
-Additionally I grant the Museum (nameworks individually or collectively to third parties for public.) named above) a licence to exhibit, reproduce ny media in accordance with the objectives of d above) a licence to supply copies of these
+Additionally I grant the Museum (named works individually or collectively to third parties for publications). named above) a licence to exhibit, reproduce ny media in accordance with the objectives of d above) a licence to supply copies of these dication in any media with or without charge.

 NOTE: 3 rd Party Copyright materials have been identified within the Archive and are excluded from this licence to copyright.

 Signed: Date:

 Print Name: Position:

 On behalf of the Museum (named above) I accept the li above) for the Documentary Archive associated with the

 Signed: Date:

 Print Name: Position: